WPin’s Review Of The WP Raffle Plugin.

 We also have the option for users to cut and paste the URL to the tweet in the box so we can verify, although I’ve added in my username in the Tweet itself it’s just another way to verify the entry.

 Follow On Twitter Setting

 Want to reward another entry with some points just for following you on Twitter?
-Well this is where you need to input your username, a simple @username will suffice here.
+Well, this is where you need to input your username, a simple @username will suffice here.
 How does it look on the front end?
 See below:

-WP Raffle lists the amount of followers you have and also displays a message stating that if you already follow you’re entitled to a free entry!
+WP Raffle lists the number of followers you have and also displays a message stating that if you already follow you’re entitled to a free entry!
 All of this data as with the above will be stored in the Raffle post type so you can cross reference and such.

-It’s a great way to build your Twitter following and reward your followers both new and existing a free entry to win your awesome product / service.
+It’s a great way to build your Twitter following and reward your followers both new and existing a free entry to win your awesome product/service.